huggingface/optimum-benchmark/README.md

 ## Notes

 For now only `device` is supported as a multi backend parameter since it's supported by both pytorch and onnxruntime.
-When `backend.compile` is specified, for example, with a multirun `backenc=pytorch,onnxruntime`, it raises an error.
+When `backend.torch_compile` is specified, for example, with a multirun `backenc=pytorch,onnxruntime`, it raises an error.

 ## TODO
 - [x] Add support for sparse inputs (zeros in the attention mask)